 - Psychiatry Review for American Board of Psychiatry and Neurology (ABPN) Exam

 For more than 30 years, Mount Sinai's psychiatry residency Process Group program has offered PGY 2, 3, and 4 residents a unique training experience.
-Building on the Group Dynamics class in the PGY-1, Process Group is a more unstructured experience in which residents come to learn, first-hand, about themselves, their peers, and to process and examine their experiences in real time.
+Process Group is an unstructured experience in which residents come to learn, first-hand, about themselves, their peers, and to process and examine their experiences in real time.
 Process Group is an in vivo training in how groups function and the effects of an individual within and upon the group.
 Residents are invited to share anything about their thoughts, feelings, work, patients, etc. and simultaneously observe the influence and power of a group experience in fostering growth and development.

 While not explicitly "therapy," Process Group also fosters self-reflection, cohesion among residents, and an opportunity to discuss, in a confidential and supportive environment, the pressing emotional, social, and interpersonal issues involved in being a resident in psychiatry.
 The process which unfolds from week to week often helps with the pressures and stresses of residency.
 A fundamental agreement between members of the group and the leader(s) is that all said within the group is confidential.

-Each PGY class has its own weekly group, with leaders who remain the same through all three years.
+Each PGY class has its own weekly group, with leaders who remain the same through all 3 years.
 The leaders are chosen from experienced members of the voluntary faculty who have no supervisory or evaluative functions in the residency.
-These leaders—by the way they comment and behave—offer a real-time example of group observation, facilitation, and interpretation.

 Icahn School of Medicine